Shsl4/Flux/README.md

 A C++ Audio and UI playground
 ## Building
 This project depends on Skia, GLFW, RtMidi, RtAudio, Vulkan-Headers and Nucleus, which must be compiled locally.
 A python script is provided to automate this process.

-> ⚠️ This commit only supports macOS arm64 and Windows x64 compilation.
-Linux has not been tested and will probably fail.

 ### macOS
 Install the required build tools:
 ```sh